onap/dmaap-datarouter/docs/architecture.rst

 The DMaaP Data Router (DR) provisioning API is an HTTPS-based, REST-like API for creating and managing DR feeds and subscriptions, which provides a pub/sub architectural model for the transfer of data.

-The DR API also supports `AAF CADI authorization <https://docs.onap.org/en/latest/submodules/aaf/authz.git/docs/sections/architecture/cadi.html#authorization>`_.

-To use this feature, the API client must provide a valid AAF AppID / MechID with each request.
-To enable this feature, see the :ref:`configuration` section.

-.. note:: In future releases, AAF CADI auth will be enabled by default.

 Usage Scenarios
 ---------------
 Typically, DR pub clients request the provisioning of a new DR feed.